The Hunger Games (novel): Plot

-Thresh is later killed by Cato and another tribute, nicknamed Foxface, dies after consuming toxic berries.
-Genetically modified wolves are then released into the arena that kill Cato.
+Thresh is later killed by Cato and another tribute dies after consuming toxic "nightlock" berries.
+With Katniss, Peeta, and Cato the sole survivors, genetically modified wolves are then released into the arena for a finale sequence, chasing them all to the Cornucopia.
+In the ensuing brawl, Cato is forced off the Cornucopia and brutally mauled by the wolves, with Katniss putting him out of his misery afterwards.
 Once Katniss and Peeta become the last two survivors, the Gamemakers revoke the rule change to force one to kill the other for a dramatic finale.
-In defiance, Katniss prepares to consume poisonous "nightlock" berries with Peeta.
-Realizing that they intend to commit suicide so that there will not be a victor for the Games, the Gamemakers declare Katniss and Peeta the victors.
+In defiance, Katniss prepares to consume nightlock with Peeta.
+Realizing that they intend to commit suicide so that there will not be a victor for the Games, the Gamemakers declare Katniss and Peeta joint victors.
 Although both of them receive a hero's welcome as a couple, Katniss is warned by Haymitch that the Capitol may take action against her for her defiance.
 Along the way back to District 12, Peeta is heartbroken to learn that Katniss's actions were part of a calculated ploy to gain sympathy.
 Katniss, however, is unsure of her own feelings and her future.